-In his essay "Dance as a metaphor for thought" [in: Handbook of Inaesthetics, 2005] Alain Badiou lists six principles that govern dance.
+In his essay "Dance as a metaphor for thought", included in Handbook of Inaesthetics (2005), Alain Badiou lists six principles that govern dance.
 The first principle relates to space.
-Badiou quotes Mallarmé who wrote that "It seems to me that only dance requires [a real] space" [my translation from the French original, Petit Manuel d'inesthétique, 1998].
+Badiou quotes Mallarmé who wrote that "it seems to me that only dance requires [a real] space".
 To create a theatre performance an actor can just sit behind a desk and read his text.
-He doesn't have to read his text out loud, he doesn’t even need a text nor does he need to sit behind a desk.
-Of course a desk and a chair, indeed any space, constitutes a setting, for even an empty stage is a setting.
+He doesn't have to read his text out loud, he doesn't even need a text nor does he need to sit behind a desk.
+Of course, a desk and a chair, indeed any space, constitutes a setting, for even an empty stage is a setting.
 But to Mallarmé and Badiou all of this remains inessential to theatre.
 Space is intrinsic to theatre, as Badiou writes, but it is part of the essence of dance.

 In Elementarteilchen, Johan Simons' adaptation of the novel of the same title by Michel Houellebecq, the actors, five in all, mostly stand on a corrugated floor on an otherwise empty stage.
 Sometimes the actors walk around a bit, stumbling on the uneven floor.

 The piece consists of little more than this, but this little more touches precisely the right tone.
 The actors merely recount some passages from the novel, basically telling the biography of the book's four main characters.
 They don't really talk to or with each other, but about each other and, primarily, about themselves.